-In special applications it might be required to have a different, individual, sensitivity for each CAP pin.
-This can be obtained by setting bit CapModeMisc[2].
-The individual sensitivity mode results in longer sensing periods than required in common sensitivity mode.
+It might be required to have a different, individual, sensitivity for each CAP pin (for example proximity sensor set to max sensitivity while touch sensors are set to a lower one).
+This can be obtained by setting CapModeMisc[2:0] to "100" The individual sensitivity mode results in longer sensing periods than required in common sensitivity mode.